-The University of Denver successfully completed the fifth year of a multi-year remote sensing study in Tulsa.
-Five days of fieldwork, September 11 - 15, 2017, were conducted on the uphill interchange ramp from westbound US64 (Broken Arrow Expressway) to southbound US169.
-A database was compiled containing 22,583 records for which the State of Oklahoma and the Cherokee Nation provided registration information.
+The University of Denver successfully completed the sixth year of a multi-year remote sensing study in Tulsa.
+Five days of fieldwork, September 9 - 13, 2019, were conducted on the uphill interchange ramp from westbound US64 (Broken Arrow Expressway) to southbound US169.
+A database was compiled containing 23,376 records for which the State of Oklahoma and the Cherokee Nation provided registration information.
 All of these records contained valid measurements for at least CO and CO2, and most records contained valid measurements for the other species as well.
-Of these measurements, 11,939 (52.9%) were contributed by vehicles measured only once, and the remaining 10,644 (47.1%) records were from vehicles measured at least twice.
+Of these measurements, 12,364 (52.9%) were contributed by vehicles measured only once, and the remaining 11,012 (47.1%) records were from vehicles measured at least twice.

-The mean CO, HC, NO, NH3 and NO2 emissions for the fleet measured in this study was 11.1 g/kg of fuel (0.09%), 1.7 g/kg of fuel (44 ppm), 1.4 g/kg of fuel (100 ppm), 0.37 g/kg of fuel (47 ppm) and 0.03 g/kg of fuel (1 ppm) respectively.
-When compared with previous measurements from 2015 we find that mean CO (-22%) and HC (-29%) emissions decreased while NO (+4%) and NH3 (0%) emissions changed very little.
-The average fleet age again increased by 0.1 model years (2010.1) which is approximately 8 years old.
-Unlike recent data from Los Angles showing a rebound from the 2008 recession with a slightly younger fleet, the Tulsa fleet shows signs of a slowdown in new car purchases with the percentage of one year old vehicles dropping again in the 2017 measurements.
-Fleet mean emissions are still dominated by a few high emitting vehicles and for the 2017 data set the highest emitting 1% of the measurements (99th percentile) are responsible for 31%, 40%, 29%, 16% and 100% of the CO, HC, NO, NH3 and NO2 emissions, respectively.
+The mean CO, HC, NO, NH3 and NO2 emissions for the fleet measured in this study were 11.6 gCO/kg of fuel (0.09%), 1.9 gHC/kg of fuel (69 ppm), 1.1 gNO/kg of fuel (76 ppm), 0.34 gNH3/kg of fuel (42 ppm) and 0.02 g/kg of fuel (1 ppm) respectively.
+When compared with previous measurements from 2017 we find that mean CO (+5%) and HC (+12%) emissions increased while NO (-21%) and NH3 (-8%) emissions changed showed the largest year over year decreases.
+The average fleet age again increased by 0.1 model years (2011.9) which is approximately 8.1 years old.
+Fleet mean emissions are still dominated by a few high emitting vehicles and for the 2017 data set the highest emitting 1% of the measurements (99th percentile) are responsible for 30%, 32%, 35%, 16 % and 100% of the CO, HC, NO, NH3 and NO2 emissions, respectively.

-The Tulsa site was one of the first in which the University of Denver collected NH3 emissions from light-duty vehicles in 2005 and now has one of the longest running NH3 measurement trends.
-The NH3 mean emissions observed in 2005, 2013, 2015 and 2017 were 0.5 ± 0.01 , 0.43 ± 0.01 , 0.37 ± 0.001 and 0.37 ± 0.005 g/kg of fuel respectively, which is an overall 26% reduction in emissions over twelve years but as previously mentioned no change since 2015.
-The peak NH3 emissions remain around the 19 year old vehicles as observed in 2015 but the increase in noise due to fewer measurements in the older model years makes an exact assignment difficult.
-The NH3 reduction rates are much smaller than observed for the tailpipe NO emissions which have decreased by 51% (2.9 gNO/kg of fuel in 2005 to 1.4 gNO/kg of fuel in 2017) over the same time period.
+The Tulsa site was one of the first that the University of Denver collected NH3 emissions from light-duty vehicles in 2005 and now has one of the longest running NH3 measurement trends.
+With the 2019 measurement campaign we have now collected 5 data sets (2005, 2013, 2015, 2017 and 2019) and fuel specific NH3 emissions have experienced an overall 32% reduction in emissions over these fourteen year (0.5 ± 0.01 to 0.34 ± 0.01 gNH3/kg of fuel).
+This represents a percent year over year reduction of 1.2%.
+The peak NH3 emissions are difficult to detect in the current data set but have certainly extended beyond the 20 year mark for estimated 3-way catalyst lifetimes.
+The NH3 reduction rates are much smaller than observed for the tailpipe NO emissions which have decreased by 62% (2.9 ± 0.11 gNO/kg of fuel) over the same time period.

-We investigated potential differences there were between vehicles registered with the Cherokee Nation and those registered in the State of Oklahoma.
-The Cherokee Nation fleet is smaller making up only 5.8% of the overall matched plates and the fleet is newer (mean model year of 2011.3 versus 2010).
-Because of the younger fleet the Cherokee Nation fleet has lower mean emission for all of the species except for HC, however, they are accompanied with larger uncertainties.
-When the Oklahoma plated vehicles are age adjusted to match the age distribution of the Cherokee Nation fleet the Oklahoma fleet turns out to be lower emitting for every species but NH3.
+We again investigated potential differences between vehicles registered with the Cherokee Nation and those registered in the State of Oklahoma.
+The Cherokee Nation fleet observed at this location is smaller making up only 6.8% of the overall matched plates but is more than a year newer (mean model year of 2013.1 versus 2011.8).
+Because of its age the Cherokee Nation fleet has lower mean emission for all of the species measured, however, they are accompanied with larger uncertainties.
+When the Oklahoma plated vehicles are age adjusted to match the age distribution of the Cherokee Nation fleet the Oklahoma fleet turns out to have lower or similar emissions for every species but NO and NH3.